havok2905/mc-modal/README.md

 - .mc-modal__content: Container for your injected content
 - .mc-modal__header: Container for header text and exit button
 - .mc-modal__footer: Container for a blurb of text in the footer
+- .mc-modal__close-icon: Icon that triggers a change on the display toggle for a modal

 These selectors all have a specificity of 0010 and use no !importants.